rsksmart/rsk-mcp-server/llms-install.md

 ## Available Tools

-The RSK MCP Server provides the following tools:
+The Rootstock MCP Server provides the following tools:

-1. `call_contract`: Call a contract function on RSK Network
+1. `call_contract`: Call a contract function on Rootstock Network
    - Parameters:
      - `contractAddress`: The address of the contract to call
      - `functionName`: The name of the function to call
      - `functionArgs`: The arguments to pass to the function
      - `abi`: The ABI of the contract

-2. `erc20_balance`: Get the balance of an ERC20 token on RSK Network
+2. `erc20_balance`: Get the balance of an ERC20 token on Rootstock Network
    - Parameters:
      - `contractAddress`: The address of the contract to get the balance of

-3. `erc20_transfer`: Transfer an ERC20 token on RSK Network
+3. `erc20_transfer`: Transfer an ERC20 token on Rootstock Network
    - Parameters:
      - `contractAddress`: The address of the contract to transfer the token from
      - `toAddress`: The address of the recipient
      - `amount`: The amount of tokens to transfer

-4. `get_gas_price`: Get the current gas price on RSK Network
+4. `get_gas_price`: Get the current gas price on Rootstock Network
    - No parameters required

 ## Troubleshooting

 - If you encounter errors related to missing dependencies, try running `npm install` again.
 - If the server fails to start, check that your seed phrase is correctly formatted in the `.env` file.
-- For connection issues to the RSK network, verify your internet connection and try again.
+- For connection issues to the Rootstock network, verify your internet connection and try again.

 ## Security Notes